lugobots/gopher/README.md

 #### Option B - Running in containers after cloning the repo (requires Docker Compose)

-If you clonned the repo and you are changing the code to build your bot, you can still use the local files to run the original _The Dummies_.
+If you cloned the repo, and you are changing the code to build your bot, you can still use the local files to run the original _The Dummies_.

 ```